PALEOtoolkit/.github/profile/README.md

 process models or coupled (exo)Earth system models.

 ## Where to start
-Tutorials and examples are in the [PALEOtutorials](https://github.com/PALEOtoolkit/PALEOtutorials.jl) repository.
+Installation instructions, tutorials and examples are available in the [PALEOtutorials](https://github.com/PALEOtoolkit/PALEOtutorials.jl) repository.

 ## Components and model configurations
 - [PALEOcopse](https://github.com/PALEOtoolkit/PALEOcopse.jl) (the COPSE biogeochemical model)